-Core activities and principles Ngā mahi matua me ngā mātāpono
+Ngā mahi matua me ngā mātāpono Core activities and principles

-The Act gives Department of Internal Affairs Te Tari Taiwhenua (Department) responsibilities for administering lottery funding.
-Most of the Department's responsibilities are delegated to the Secretary of the Board, who is the General Manager of the Hāpai Hapori business unit.
+The Act gives Te Tari Taiwhenua - The Department of Internal Affairs responsibilities for administering lottery funding.
+Most of the Department's responsibilities are delegated to the Secretary of the Board, who is the General Manager of the Hāpai Hapori Business Unit.